seven1m/30-days-of-elixir/README.md

 **02-unit-testing.exs** - We'll need unit testing for the rest of the excercises, so let's do this!
 The built-in unit testing library ExUnit is capable and easy-to-use.

+**03-function-capturing.exs - Quick introduction to function capturing and how to handle different arguments for the same function in module

 **03-input-output.exs** - Here we learn that file input and user input are easy.
 José has even done us a solid and duplicated some familiar Path and File methods from Ruby.

 **04-list.exs** - What's a functional language without a List?
 Here we learn some simple list manipulation, and for awhile we can pretend lists are like our familiar Ruby arrays. :-)